cfsengineering/CEASIOMpy/ceasiompy/SUMOAutoMesh/README.md

       SU2AutoMesh-->SU2Run;
 ```

-To define the the size of the mesh only one option can be set by the user, it is called `refinement level`.
+To define the size of the mesh only one option can be set by the user, it is called `refinement level`.
 By default it is set to `1.0`.
 The scale is logarithmic, that is to say:

 * `refinement level = 1.0` : the mesh generated will have the default number of cells.
 * `refinement level = 2.0` : the mesh generated will have twice the number of cells.
 * `refinement level = 3.0` : the mesh generated will have four times the number of cells.
 * ...

-:warning: It is recommanded to check the mesh convergence to know wihch value gives the best trade-off between the results accuracy and computation time, for your application case.
+:warning: It is recommended to check the mesh convergence to know which value gives the best trade-off between the results accuracy and computation time, for your application case.

 ## Analyses